zensware/zensware.github.io/README.md

 Welcome to the **zensware.com** interactive console project!
 This web-based console simulates a terminal-like interface, providing users with an engaging and dynamic way to explore Zensware's portfolio, skills, projects, and more.
 The console is designed with modern aesthetics and functionality in mind, delivering a unique experience for visitors.
+Oh yeah made the readme with chatgpt cause I got lazy lol... mb i'll update it soon

 ## Features